shreevatsa/site/_posts/2018-05-17-sediyapu-ch1.md

 --------

 To summarize, what this chapter has done is define the term "laya".
 If I had to say it in my own words, my summary would be something like the following. *Laya* is equality of extent — *laya* is when different "units" (in the context of prosody, different "chunks" of a verse) have the same duration (as measured by various means: *tāla*).
 (By extension, "laya" is also the subjective experience one has of this equality; it is also the "end" or "pause" after such equal units; it is also the actual extent (duration) of those equal units; and by further extension as in music it's also the "speed" — but the fundamental meaning remains: something has "laya" when different parts of it are equal in extent.)

+For someone in the world of Kannada scholarship, it may be a big deal to throw away all the loose ways in which “gati” is being used, and replace those with this one meaning.
+But for someone like me who's just reading this book to learn something, what we've already gained so far is a particular meaning, made exceptionally clear and precise (for which it would be a shame not to have a word).
+And we will see in later chapters that this meaning of *laya* is hammered in even deeper.
+The book is structured like a mathematics textbook (or long proof): every chapter builds on the previous ones, and if you open Chapter $n$ without having read Chapters $1$ to $n-1$, you're likely to find yourself not understanding much.